-I’ve been a bit remiss in updating my blog lately; partly because of the Holidays, partly because a lot of things have happened in my life lately, but a big part of it also has to do with laziness.
+I’ve been a bit remiss in updating my blog partly because of the Holidays and partly because a lot of things have happened in my life lately.
+However, a big part of it also has to do with laziness.

-I did receive 3 books in the mail last December – duplicate copies of Paul DeWitt’s Undermajordomo Minor, and Orhan Pamuk’s A Strangeness in my Mind, and one copy of A Novel Cure: An A-Z of Literary Remedies, by Ella Berthoud and Susan Elderkin, but I bought the first 2 back in September, and the latter one sometime in November.
+I did receive three books in the mail last December – duplicate copies of Paul DeWitt’s Undermajordomo Minor and Orhan Pamuk’s A Strangeness in my Mind and one copy of A Novel Cure: An A-Z of Literary Remedies by Ella Berthoud and Susan Elderkin.
+However, I bought the first two back in September and the latter sometime in November.

-The one book I read in December was Rohinton Mistry‘s A Fine Balance, an amazing novel which is both wonderful and terrible at the same time.
-I finished this novel a few days before Christmas, but never got around to blogging about it, mostly because I found it hard to put into words how I felt about it.
-A Fine Balance was shortlisted for the Booker prize in 1996, but unfortunately lost to Graham Swift’s Last Orders.
+The one book I read in December was Rohinton Mistry‘s A Fine Balance, which is an amazing novel that is wonderful and terrible at the same time.
+I finished this novel a few days before Christmas but never got around to blogging about it mostly because it is hard to express how I feel about it.
+A Fine Balance was shortlisted for the Booker prize in 1996 but lost to Graham Swift’s Last Orders.

-The 600+ page novel follows the lives of 4 individuals, from very different walks of life and with very different backgrounds, thrown together by fate; Dina Dalal, a Parsi woman who has seen better days in her youth, Ishvar and Omprakash, uncle and nephew, whose family dared to reinvent themselves and rise above their caste, and Manek Kolah, an unhappy college student who is forced by his parents to leave his beautiful mountain village to study in the bustling, over-crowded city.
-The novel takes place in an unnamed city in India – though many believe that the city in question is Bombay, during the government implementation of a State of Emergency in 1975 – a chaotic time in Indian history, where the general population was deprived of basic human rights, and those in power had free reign over society.
+The 600+ page novel follows the lives of four individuals from very different walks of life and with very different backgrounds thrown together by fate; Dina Dalal, a Parsi woman who has seen better days in her youth, Ishvar and Omprakash, uncle and nephew, whose family dared to reinvent themselves and rise above their caste, and Manek Kolah, an unhappy college student who is forced by his parents to leave his beautiful mountain village to study in the bustling over-crowded city.
+The novel takes place in an unnamed city in India, though many believe that the city in question is Bombay, during the government implementation of a State of Emergency in 1975 – a chaotic time in Indian history, when the general population was deprived of basic human rights and those in power had free reign over society.

-A Fine Balance tells the story of the 4 characters, independent of, and later, their relation to each other.
-Though each have different backgrounds and come from different parts of the county, all have experienced unimaginable hardships and strife, which become all the more emphasized during the Emergency.
-Through the eyes of the 4 characters, Rohinton Mistry shows the injustices and cruelties suffered by the Indian population at the hands of those in power; of the state of poverty experienced by the majority -homeless, or else living in indescribable squalor.
+A Fine Balance tells the story of the four characters, first, separately and later in relation to one another.
+Though each has a different background and comes from a different part of the county, the four characters have experienced unimaginable hardships and strife, which become emphasized during the Emergency.
+Through the eyes of the four characters, Rohinton Mistry shows the injustices and cruelties suffered by the Indian population at the hands of those in power and of the poverty experienced by the majority, that is, the homeless or those living in indescribable squalor.

-Rohinton Mistry does a superb job of portraying his characters, not just from one perspective, but from all sides, showing that goodness can reside in the vilest of characters, just as there is evil in the minds and hearts of good people.
+Rohinton Mistry does a superb job of portraying his characters from every perspective, showing that goodness can reside in the vilest of characters and evil in the minds and hearts of good people.
 Because of this style of writing, readers will find it difficult to dislike any of the characters in the novel – even the most unsavory ones.
-He shows compassion in the most unlikely places, just as he plants ideas in the minds of the most pure-hearted.
+He shows compassion from people in the most unlikely places as he plants ideas in the minds of the most pure-hearted characters.

-A Fine Balance is a difficult novel to read, not because of its narrative or writing style, but because of its contents.
-There are terrible stories of cruelty and torture, and injustices, but there are also stories of love, hope, joy, and most importantly, of survival.
-It is a novel about sadness and tragedies, which is surprisingly full of optimism – it is, in essence, a novel about life.
+A Fine Balance is a difficult novel to read not because of its narrative or writing style but because of its content.
+There are terrible stories of cruelty and torture and injustices, but there are also stories of love, hope, joy, and most important, survival.
+It is a novel about sadness and tragedies but surprisingly full of optimism – it is, in essence, a novel about life.

 Sometimes you have to use your failures as stepping stones to success.You have to maintain a fine balance between hope and despair….Yes, in the end, it’s all a question of balance.